amosshi/binaryinternals/README.md

 Build the Source Code
 =========================

-We request the maven command line `mvn` has been instaled.
+We require the maven command line `mvn` has been installed.

 - `./build.sh` Build the source code and create the deploy packages